-- 1. Participation in any extra-curricular activity is a privilege earned by being a respectful citizen at CJSHS.
-Participants are expected to be honest, to be lawful and to maintain high standards of conduct year round, both in school and out. - 2.
-Students demonstrating disrespectful behavior during any 5-week segment will be considered for probation for the next 5-week segment and a citizenship success plan may be arranged with an administrator to help encourage strong citizenship. - 3.
-Common infractions may include but are not limited to referrals, sent to the office, insubordination, late to class without a pass, skipping class, fighting, not following school rules (such as dress code, appropriate language, and electronic device policies), etc.

-- 4. Citizenship from the end of the school year and summer school (when applicable) will carry over into the fall. - 5.
-If a student is on probation, he/she remains eligible to participate in all extra-curricular activities as long as he/she is working to demonstrate improved citizenship. - 6.
-If at the end of the 5-week probation segment a student has demonstrated improved citizenship, then he/she will be removed from the probation list. - 7.
-If at the end of the 5-week probation segment a student has not demonstrated improved citizenship, then he/she will become ineligible to participate in any extra-curricular activities for the next 5-week segment. - 8.
-If by the end of the 5-week ineligible segment the student has demonstrated improved citizenship to meet the code's standards, then he/she will be placed on probation for the next 5-week segment.
-At the conclusion of the 5-week probation segment a student may become removed from this list or added to the ineligible list.
+- Participation in any extraco-curricular activity is a privilege earned by being a respectful citizen at CJSHS.
+Participants are expected to be honest, to be lawful and to maintain high standards of conduct. year round, both in school and out. - 4.2.
+Students receiving more than 2 referrals, with consequences, during any 10-week marking period will be ineligible for co-curricular activities during the remainder of the 10-week period. - Students demonstrating disrespectful behavior during any 5-week segment will be considered for probation for the next 5 week segment and a citizenship success plan may be arranged with an administrator to help encourage strong citizenship. - 3.
+Common infractions may include but are not limited to referrals, sent to the office, insubordination, late to class without a pass, skipping class, fighting, not following school rules (such as dress code, appropriate language, and electronic device policies), etc. - Citizenship from the end of the school year and summer school (when applicable) will carry over into the fall. - 5.
+If a student is on probation, he/she remains eligible to participate in all extra curricular activities as long as he/she is working to demonstrate improved citizenship. - 6.
+If at the end of the 5 week probation segment a student has demonstrated improved citizenship, then he/she will be removed from the probation list. - 7.
+If at the end of the 5-week probation segment a student has not demonstrated improved citizenship, then he/she will become ineligible to participate in any extra curricular activities for the next 5 week segment. - 8.
+If by the end of the 5 week ineligible segment the student has demonstrated improved citizenship to meet the code's standards, then he/she will be placed on probation for the next 5 week segment.
+At the conclusion of the 5 week probation segment a student may become removed from this list or added to the ineligible list.